apple-sample-code/FrutaBuildingAFeatureRichAppWithSwiftUI/README.md

 Create a shared codebase to build a multiplatform app that offers widgets and an App Clip.

 ## Overview

-- Note: This sample project is associated with WWDC 2021 sessions [10107: Platforms State of the Union](https://developer.apple.com/wwdc21/10107/), [10012: What's New in App Clips](https://developer.apple.com/wwdc21/10012/), [10013: Build Light and Fast App Clips](https://developer.apple.com/wwdc21/10013/), [10220: Localize your SwiftUI App](https://developer.apple.com/wwdc21/10220/).
+- Note: This sample project is associated with WWDC21 sessions [10107: Platforms State of the Union](https://developer.apple.com/wwdc21/10107/), [10012: What's New in App Clips](https://developer.apple.com/wwdc21/10012/), [10013: Build Light and Fast App Clips](https://developer.apple.com/wwdc21/10013/), [10220: Localize your SwiftUI App](https://developer.apple.com/wwdc21/10220/).

-    It's also associated with WWDC 2020 sessions [10637: Platforms State of the Union](https://developer.apple.com/wwdc20/10637/), [10146: Configure and Link Your App Clips](https://developer.apple.com/wwdc20/10146/), [10120: Streamline Your App Clip](https://developer.apple.com/wwdc20/10120/), [10118: Create App Clips for Other Businesses](https://developer.apple.com/wwdc20/10118/), [10096: Explore Packages and Projects with Xcode Playgrounds](https://developer.apple.com/wwdc20/10096/), and [10028: Meet WidgetKit](https://developer.apple.com/wwdc20/10028/).
+    It's also associated with WWDC20 sessions [10637: Platforms State of the Union](https://developer.apple.com/wwdc20/10637/), [10146: Configure and Link Your App Clips](https://developer.apple.com/wwdc20/10146/), [10120: Streamline Your App Clip](https://developer.apple.com/wwdc20/10120/), [10118: Create App Clips for Other Businesses](https://developer.apple.com/wwdc20/10118/), [10096: Explore Packages and Projects with Xcode Playgrounds](https://developer.apple.com/wwdc20/10096/), and [10028: Meet WidgetKit](https://developer.apple.com/wwdc20/10028/).

-The Fruta sample app builds an app for macOS, iOS, and iPadOS that implements [SwiftUI](https://developer.apple.com/documentation/swiftui) platform features like widgets, App Clips, and localization.
-Users can order smoothies, save favorite drinks, collect rewards, and browse recipes in English and Russian.
+The Fruta sample project builds an app for macOS, iOS, and iPadOS that implements [SwiftUI](https://developer.apple.com/documentation/swiftui) platform features like widgets, App Clips, and localization.
+Users can order smoothies, save favorite drinks, collect rewards, and browse recipes.
+It contains two flavors of app targets:

+- Simple iOS and macOS app targets that you build using [Personal Team](https://help.apple.com/xcode/mac/11.4/#/dev17411c009) signing.
+This iOS app runs in Simulator, and only requires a standard Apple ID to install on a device.
+The simple app implements a rich, localized [SwiftUI](https://developer.apple.com/documentation/swiftui) interface.
+Users can browse and order smoothies, and save favorite drinks.
-The sample app’s Xcode project includes widget extensions that enable users to add a widget to their iOS Home screen or the macOS Notification Center, and view their rewards or a favorite smoothie.
-The Xcode project also includes an App Clip target.
-With the App Clip, users can discover and instantly launch some of the app's functionality on their iPhone or iPad without installing the full app.
+- Full featured iOS All and macOS All app targets.
+The full iOS app runs in Simulator, and on devices with an Apple Developer membership.
+This app includes widget extensions that enable users to add a widget to their iOS Home Screen or the macOS Notification Center, and to view their rewards or a favorite smoothie.
+This app also embeds an App Clip.
+With the App Clip, users can discover and instantly launch some of the app's functionality on their iPhone or iPad without installing the app.

 The Fruta sample app leverages [Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple) and [Apple Pay](https://developer.apple.com/documentation/passkit) to provide a streamlined user experience.

 ## Configure the Sample Code Project

-To build this project for iOS 15, use Xcode 13.
-The runtime requirement is iOS 15.
-To build this project for macOS 12 Monterey beta 7, use Xcode 13 beta 5.
-To configure this project, follow these steps:
+To build this project for iOS 15.4, use Xcode 13.3.
+The runtime requirement is iOS 15.4.
+To build this project for macOS 12.3, use Xcode 13.3.

+To configure the iOS and macOS app targets without an Apple Developer account, follow these steps:

+1. In the targets’ Signing & Capabilities panes click Add Account, and log in with your Apple ID.
+2. Chose the Your Name (Personal Team) from the team drop down menu.
+3. Click build-and-run.
+4. On iOS and iPadOS devices you need to navigate to Settings > General > VPN & Device Management and trust your developer certificate.

+To configure the iOS All and macOS All apps, follow these steps:

 1. To run on your devices, including on macOS, set your team in the targets’ Signing & Capabilities panes.
 Xcode manages the provisioning profiles for you.
 2. To run on an iOS or iPadOS device, open the `iOSClip.entitlements` file and update the value of the [Parent Application Identifiers Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_parent-application-identifiers) to match the iOS app's bundle identifier.